mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [Hackers Behind the Change Healthcare Ransomware Attack Just Received a $22 Million Payment](https://www.wired.com/story/alphv-change-healthcare-ransomware-payment/) - The transaction, visible on Bitcoin's blockchain, suggests the victim of one of the worst ransomware attacks in years may have paid a very large ransom.

 - [AI learned how to sway humans by watching a cooperative cooking game](https://www.sciencenews.org/article/ai-learning-cooperative-cooking-game-artifical-intelligence-overcooked) - New research used the game Overcooked to show how offline reinforcement learning algorithms could teach bots to collaborate with — or manipulate — us.

 - [Students who grew up with search engines might change STEM education forever](https://www.theverge.com/22684730/students-file-folder-directory-structure-education-gen-z) - Professors are struggling to teach Gen Z